jizel/jbatch-plugin/README.md

  ### Authentication
  - Create user(s) in ApplicationRealm on your server (i.e. via add-user.sh or add-user.bat)
- - There are 3 supported roles - admin, supervisor and user.
+ - There are 3 supported roles - admin (all rights), supervisor(cannot start new jobs) and user(read only).
 Assign one of these roles to your user.
  - If you are using hawtio-wildfly instance then all config is done.
 Else (hawtio-web or anything other) you need to copy following to your standalone.xml:

  ```